How to get a guarantor loan

 The loan guarantor is also at risk because they are equally liable to repay the loan if the main borrower defaults.

-What are the risks of guarantor loans?
+What are the risks for guarantors?

 You should also bear in mind that if something goes wrong with the loan the relationship between you and the person acting as your guarantor could be damaged.